truongtronghai/sample_agora/README.md

     Open Terminal in the root directory of this project and run the following command:

     ```bash
-    npm install
+    pnpm install
     ```

 1. **Modify the project configuration**

    The app loads connection parameters from [`./src/agora_manager/config.json`](./src/agora_manager/config.json) .
+If a valid `serverUrl` is provided, all samples use a token server to obtain a token except the **SDK quickstart** project that uses the `rtcToken`.
+If a `serverUrl` is not specified, all samples except **Secure authentication with tokens** use the `rtcToken` from `config.json`.

    Ensure that the file is populated with the required parameter values before running the application.

     - `uid`: The user ID associated with the application.
     - `appId`: (Required) The unique ID for the application obtained from [Agora Console](https://console.agora.io).
     - `channelName`: The default name of the channel to join.
     - `rtcToken`:An token generated for `channelName`.
 You generate a temporary token using the [Agora token builder](https://agora-token-generator-demo.vercel.app/).
    - `serverUrl`: The URL for the token generator.
-See [Secure authentication with tokens](authentication-workflow) for information on how to set up a token server.
+See [Secure authentication with tokens](https://docs.agora.io/en/video-calling/get-started/authentication-workflow) for information on how to set up a token server.
     - `tokenExpiryTime`: The time in seconds after which a token expires.

-    If a valid `serverUrl` is provided, all samples use the token server to obtain a token except the **SDK quickstart** project that uses the `rtcToken`.
-If a `serverUrl` is not specified, all samples except **Secure authentication with tokens** use the `rtcToken` from `config.json`.

 1. **Build and run the project**

    In the project folder, open Terminal and run the following command:

     ``` bash
-    npm run build
-    npm run start:dev
+    pnpm run dev
     ```

     You open the project at `http://localhost:9000/`.

 1. **Run the samples in the reference app**

-   Choose a sample code from the dropdown that you wish to execute.
+   Choose a sample from the dropdown and test the code.

 ## Contact